doehm/eyedroppeR/README.md

 4. Run
     `eyedropper(n = 8, img_path = '<paste address here>', label = "Sunset on the South Coast")`.

+5. If it’s the first time you have run `eyedropper` complete the calibration setup.
+It only needs to be done once.

     <img src='dev/images/sunset-sampler.png' height = 270 width = 480/>

-5. Click the 8 desired colours.
+6. Click the 8 desired colours.
 You can click on either the image itself or the swatch at the bottom.
 The image will be stretched to the borders of the window, but that’s OK.

-6. Done!
+7. Done!
 Copy the returned string and add it to your script and start using `pal`.

     <img src='dev/images/sunset-south-coast-output.png' height = 270 width = 480.png/>